Sport in England: The role of sport in the formation of an English identity

 England, like the other nations of the United Kingdom, competes as a separate nation in some international sporting events, notably in certain team sports which originated from England.
-The English association football, cricket (the England Cricket team represents England and Wales) and rugby union teams have contributed to a growing sense of English identity.
+The English football, cricket (the England Cricket team represents England and Wales) and rugby union teams have contributed to a growing sense of English identity.
 Supporters are more likely to carry the St George's Cross whereas thirty years ago the British Union Flag would have been the more prominent.

 Elite level team sports

 There are four sports in England which operate high-profile professional leagues.
 Association football is by far the most popular sport and is played from August to May.
 Rugby union is also a winter sport.
 Cricket is played in the Summer, from April to September.
 Rugby league is traditionally a winter sport, but since the late 1990s the elite competition has been played in the summer to appeal to the family market, and take advantage of the faster pitches.